jeremykstone0911/fitness-tracker/README.md

 # Fitness Tracker

-This application allows the user to create and track their workouts.
-They can keep track of multiple exercises in a workout.
-The user has the option to record either a resistance or cardio exercise.
+This application allows the user to create and track the multiple individual exercise details completed during their workouts.
+The exercises are categorized as either resistance or cardio exercise.
 A resistance exercise will contain the following information: name, weight, sets, reps and duration, while a cardio exercise has name, duration and distance traveled.

 ### Tech Stack